Rece/drudge/readme.md

  * This is a MEAN(ish) site.
  * We have an angular front end
  * Bootstrap for our css framework.
+ * There is one little css animation that I'm pulling from [animate.css](https://daneden.github.io/animate.css/)
  * I'm using [ng-onboarding](https://github.com/adamalbrecht/ngOnboarding) for my onboarding tutorial.
  * The backend is Node with Express, but there is really only 1 page, so it hardly counts.
  * The reason it is only MEAN(ish) is because we don't have a MongoDB database (we just don't have a database).